kstojanovski/software-design-pattern/behavioral-patterns.md

 Interpreter pattern provides a way to evaluate language grammar or expression.
 This type of pattern<br>
 This pattern involves implementing an expression interface which tells to interpret a particular context.<br>
-This pattern is used in SQL parsing, symbol processing engine etc.<br><br>
+This pattern is used in SQL parsing, symbol processing engine etc.
 #### Structure
 * Interface::interpret(context) -> TerminalExoression::interpret(context)
 * Interface::interpret(context) -> NonTerminalExoression1::interpret(context)